unleashy/rollup-plugin-polly/README.md

 # rollup-plugin-polly

-Compile-time parser generator for Rollup.
+Compile-time parser generator for Rollup and Vite.

 ## Usage